jl-yang/soapbox_middleware/README.md

     }

     //You can comment here
-    audience.comment("I want to make a comment now!");
+    audience.comment("user2015", "I want to make a comment now!");
 });
 ```